 A great way to achieve this is to camp or stay in a hotel/Airbnb close to the park the night before, and head into the park in the early morning hours.

 We stayed in an Airbnb in Sonora on the day we flew into San Francisco, woke up at 5 AM, packed the cooler and were in the car within 15 minutes to drive to the park.

 If you were lucky enough to score campground reservations, you may also have been able to camp right in the park on the night before your first full day!

 If you’re coming from the Bay Area (easiest major airport to Yosemite is SFO), you’ll probably enter the park through the Big Oak Flat Entrance.

-Getting to the park early will prevent you from having to sit in a line of traffic just to get into the park, let alone deal with parking headaches and traffic in the valley.
+Getting to the park early will prevent you from having to sit in a line of traffic at the entrance, let alone deal with parking headaches and congestion in the valley.
 Plus, if you only have 3 days in Yosemite, you’ll want to get the most out of your time there!

 The road through Yosemite Valley is essentially a one-way loop, with Southside Drive heading east into the valley, and Northside Drive heading west.
 El Capitan Drive cuts through the loop, allowing you bypass congestion around Yosemite Village to get from Southside Drive to Northside drive (see map below).

 About 35 minutes from Big Oak Flat (after much scenic driving), you’ll reach the aptly named Bridalveil Fall, one of the most prominent waterfalls in Yosemite Valley.
 In spring and early summer, it’ll really be flowing, so you’ll definitely notice it from the road!

 There’s a trailhead with a parking lot––park there and take 30 minutes for a 1-mile roundtrip walk to the base of the falls.
 Wear a waterproof jacket––the mist coming off the falls in spring/early summer is no joke!